 On the other hand, very large values of $R_\mathrm{cut}$ lead to SNAP descriptors that incorporate information from almost the entire simulation cell.
-These tend to be similar to one another, even though the actual electronic structure at a particular grid point differs.
+These tend to be similar to one another, even though the actual electronic structure at a particular grid point differs, complicating training.
 Consequently, we expect the optimal $R_\mathrm{cut}$ in between these extremes, which is correctly identified by the ACSD.
 Furthermore, Fig.~\ref{fig:snap_analysis_cutoff_radius} confirms the prior assertion that ML modeling becomes increasingly more challenging as $R_\mathrm{cut}$ increases, as is evident from the increasing spread in the network prediction errors.

 The computational speed-up of this method is drastic.
 The conventional method of finding optimal descriptors is a computationally heavy task, because it requires multiple NN model optimizations.
 Contrarily, the evaluation of the ACSD surrogate metric can be done in a matter of minutes on a single CPU.
 This results in a speed-up of around two orders of magnitude, while qualitatively yielding the same results.